 IQ’s minimal windows garden room was featured in last week’s copy of 'The Week' mentioned for its non-traditional appearance and more contemporary solution to outdoor spaces.
-Read the article here.
+The garden room follows a minimal design, utilising minimal windows slim framed sliding door systems to maximise

 Sand Dunes Feature Sand Dunes was featured in the November issue of Grand Designs on the first page of the ‘News’ section.This project was used in the ‘Inspiring ideas, innovative products and on-trend solutions for your home’ article.